Web Editing Guide

 Important: Be sure to click "Save Settings" at the bottom of the page controls pop up in order to save your changes.

-Page Controls will give you a few important options: Settings and Layout.
+Page Controls will give you a few options but the important one is: Layout.

 Click the Settings link and you will find the page settings.